Seven questions for Captain Alexey Nazarov

-Yet among all this fine-tuned circuitry, the captain plays the most important part, navigating us through the often-treacherous conditions inherent to the polar regions.
-Without the captain, we wouldn’t be going anywhere – at least anywhere good.
+Yet among all this fine-tuned circuitry, the captain plays the most important part, navigating us safely through the often unpredictable conditions of the Arctic and Antarctica.

 I grew up by the coast, in Arkhangelsk, Russia – the “Pomors Capital” it is called, after the Pomor people of the White Sea – and I always dreamed of being a sailor.